I’ve always been a big fan of giving canned pumpkin to my dogs.

 You should always consult with your veterinarian to determine how much canned pumpkin your dog should get and for how long.

 I give 2 Tablespoons of pumpkin to Odin who is 117 pounds once a day and 2 Teaspoons to Finn who is 30 pounds.

-Always start out on the lower end and gradually increase over time.
+Whenever you add new food to your dog’s diet, always start out on the lower end and gradually increase over time.

 What Kind Of Canned Pumpkin Can You Give To Dogs?

 100% pure pumpkin is best for dogs.

 There are some specific pumpkin products made for dogs that contain other ingredients such as cinnamon, ginger, and apples.